bradfrost/atomic-design/chapter-1.md

 A style guide provides a home for each discipline to contribute their respective considerations and concerns for patterns.
 By collecting all these considerations under one roof, the style guide becomes a watering hole for everyone involved in the project, which helps each discipline better understand the design system from many perspectives.

-### Easier testing
-The ability to pull an interface apart into its component pieces makes an interface easier to test.
+### Testing, testing, 1-2-3
 The homepage is broken, you say?
-Well, what exactly is broken   Easier to test.
-The ability to hone in on a specific component to figure out what’s causing problems.
-AB tests.
+Well, what exactly is breaking it?

+The ability to pull an interface apart into its component pieces makes testing a lot easier.
+A style guide allows you to view interface patterns in isolation, which lets developers hone in on what's causing errors, browser inconsistencies, or performance issues.

 ### Speed